manicprone/lucagen/src/logic/README.md

 ## A Dot will stop moving if:

 * He perceives he has no moves available.

-          -or-

 * He does not have sufficient motivation to choose a move.

 ## Functional Flow